st-tech/zozo-shift15m/DATASHEET.md

 ##### ```Will the dataset be distributed to third parties outside of the entity (e.g., company, institution, organization) on behalf of which the dataset was created?
 If so, please provide a description.```

+Yes.
+The dataset will be distributed to third parties based on the licence.

 ##### ```How will the dataset will be distributed (e.g., tarball on website, API, GitHub)?
 Does the dataset have a digital object identifier (DOI)?```

 ##### ```When will the dataset be distributed?```